abodian/takeaway-project/takeaway_project_design_template.md

 text = OrderText.new(001)
 text.sms_confirmation => # returns (example) "Thank you!
 Your order (number) was placed and will be delivered before 18:52"
 ```

-_Encode each example as a test.
-You can add to the above list as you go._

 ## 5. Implement the Behaviour